 - 1/2 cup vinegar

 - 1 pound boneless skinless chicken breasts cut into bite-sized pieces

 - 2 tablespoons rice cooking wine

-- Sweet and Sour Sauce Directions Wash the orange and the lemon well.
-Slice the fruit and sliced ginger and place into a medium pot along with 5 cups of water.
-Bring the pot to a boil, and then simmer for 30 minutes.
+- To make the sweet and sour sauce, place the orange, lemon, and ginger into a medium pot with 5 cups of water.
+Bring to a boil and simmer for 30 minutes.

 - Drain the water through a sieve into another pot, pressing the fruit into the sieve to release all the water and juice.
 Discard the solids.

 - Add the sugar, vinegar, and ketchup to the pot with the water and juice and whisk until well blended.
 Place the pot over medium-high heat and bring to a simmer.

 - Combine the cornstarch and 3 tablespoons of water in a small bowl.
 Slowly pour the cornstarch slurry into the sauce, stirring constantly until the sauce thickens.
 Remove from the heat and store any unused sauce in an airtight container.

 - To make the fried chicken, place the chicken in a medium bowl along with 1 egg, 1/4 teaspoon of white pepper, 1/2 teaspoon of granulated garlic, 1/2 teaspoon of salt, 2 tablespoons of cornstarch, and the rice cooking wine.
 Mix well.
 Allow the mixture to marinate for about 15 minutes.

 - In another medium-sized bowl, combine the self-rising flour, 1/4 teaspoon of white pepper, 1/4 teaspoon of granulated garlic, 1/4 teaspoon of salt, 1 egg, and 2 tablespoons of vegetable oil.
 Add 1 1/2 cups of water and stir until the batter has a uniform texture.